Warren & Migliaccio, L.L.P.

 Transfer on Death Registrations

 Texas also allows you to complete a transfer-on-death registration for your vehicles.
-After your passing, the beneficiary you name automatically inherits the vehicle.
+After your passing, the beneficiary you name automatically inherits the vehicle and thus avoids Texas probate.

 Beneficiary Designations